petrockblog/EmulationStation/README.md

 EmulationStation
 ================

-This is a fork of EmulationStation for RetroPie.
+This is a fork of EmulationStation for RetroPie for macOS.
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.

+The mac build process is still in the early process and builds to a Unix Executable and not a macOS app bundle.

 Building
 ========